umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 }
 ```

-In the codebase, the function above will be written more efficiently with regards to calculated utilization and interest rates.
+In the codebase, the function above will be written more efficiently with regards to calculating utilization and interest rates.
 Error handling and iterator details are also omitted for clarity here.

 ### Storing Reserves